everx-labs/DeBot-IS-consortium/AddressInput/README.md

 Since DeBot is a smart contract then all functions work asyncronously by design.
 It means that they don't return anything despite the fact that all have `returns` value in their specification.
 Result callback will be called later and it must have arguments defined in `returns` section.

-`get` - allows to get TON standard address geted by user.
+`get` - allows to get TON standard address selected by user.

 arguments: